Standedge Tunnels: Railway tunnels

 The tunnel was driven and lined by up to 1,953 navvies working 36 faces.
 The tunnel advanced at up to 85 yd per week.
 Nine men died during its construction.
-In 1848, the central single-track tunnel was completed by the London and North Western Railway (L&NWR), who had acquired the Huddersfield & Manchester Railway midway through its construction.
+In 1848, the central single-track tunnel was completed by the London and North Western Railway (L&NWR), who had acquired the Huddersfield and Manchester Railway midway through its construction.
 Costing £201,608, the tunnel is 3 mi 57 yd long.
 When opened, trains were accompanied through the tunnel by a pilot man or pilot engine and their re-emergence was communicated between signal boxes situated at either end by a telegraph system devised by Henry Highton.

 The 1848 tunnel soon became a bottleneck for rail traffic between Huddersfield and Manchester.
 Even before its completion, plans were in consideration for a second tunnel alongside it.
 When the economic case became clear, Thomas Nelson, who built the first railway tunnel, was awarded the contract.
 As with the first tunnel, the canal tunnel was linked to the second by 21 adits which passed underneath Nicholson's tunnel, allowing spoil to be removed by boat.
 Construction was disrupted by strike action by tunnellers and bricklayers over disputes about payment and shift length.
 In February 1871, the 3 mi 57 yd second rail tunnel, south of the first, was opened.